 When spring rolls around in North America, lawn weeds start to become a concern for many people.
-A lawn can quickly transform from the appearance of a weed-free turf, to a nightmare scenario of weeds like dandelions, clover, crabgrass, and many more.
+A lawn can quickly transform from the appearance of a weed-free turf, to a nightmare scenario of many weeds such as dandelions, clover, and crabgrass.

 Knowing when to apply weed killer is essential to efficiently killing weeds while also helping not to waste money and potentially harm the environment.

 When to apply weed killer depends on the type you purchase.
 There are two primary weed control products: pre-emergent and post-emergent herbicides.
 Let’s take a closer look at both of these to determine when they should be applied